What is the RDR?

 Recognition of your achievement

-After you have earned your RDR, you will receive a handsome certificate to display in your home or office.
+After you have earned your RDR, you will receive an official certificate to display in your home or office.
 Your RDR also gets you recognition in the Journal of Court Reporting, the NCRA Sourcebook, and on NCRA's website.

 CEUs: 0.25 PDCs for passing